DataDog/stratus-red-team/docs/attack-techniques/GCP/gcp.privilege-escalation.impersonate-service-accounts.md

 - Attempt to impersonate each of the service accounts
 - One impersonation request will succeed, simulating a successful privilege escalation

+!!! info

+    GCP takes a few seconds to propagate the new <code>roles/iam.serviceAccountTokenCreator</code> role binding to the current user.

+    It is recommended to first warm up this attack technique (<code>stratus warmup ...</code>), wait for 30 seconds, then detonate it.

 References:

 - https://about.gitlab.com/blog/2020/02/12/plundering-gcp-escalating-privileges-in-google-cloud-platform/